 To record a comment, use the mouse to direct the mouse arrow to the drop-down list, click to display the comment codes, and select the most appropriate choice.
-Alternatively, use the up and down keyboard arrows to scroll through the choices or type the first letter of the desired comment code (Exhibit 5-2) and when the correct choice is highlighted, left click.
+Alternatively, use the up and down keyboard arrows to scroll through the choices or type the first letter of the desired comment code (Exhibit 5-3) and when the correct choice is highlighted, left click.

-Exhibit 5-2.
+Exhibit 5-3.
 Comment codes for insufficient urine collection

-Comment Code Use when: communication SP is unable to understand and follow instructions for the component due to problem language, cognitive impairment, or other problem, and is unable to complete the test no time Not applicable quantity not sufficient The quantity of urine is insufficient to process any or all urine vessel(s) SP ill/emergency Not applicable SP refusal SP refuses to provide urine during the session SP unable to comply SP has a physical limitation that prohibits them from producing a urine specimen or the SP is unable to produce urine during the session
+Comment Code Use when: communication problem SP is unable to understand and follow instructions for the component due to language, cognitive impairment, or other problem, and is unable to complete the test.
+SP unable to comply SP has a physical limitation that prohibits him or her from producing a urine specimen or the SP is unable to produce urine during the session. quantity not sufficient The quantity of urine is insufficient to process any or all urine vessel(s).
+SP refusal SP refuses to provide urine during the session.
+SP ill/emergency Not applicable. no time Not applicable. exceeds scale capacity The weight of the urine exceeds the scale weight capacity of 610 grams. blood/clot contamination Blood or clots are present in the urine and may affect the volume capture.